 Joint Custody Preferred by Most Judges

 Some clients who come to Stange Law Firm, PC inquire about the possibility of receiving “full custody” of their children.
-We ask if they are
+We ask whether they are

 Studies Show Joint Parenting May Be Best for Children